ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * If you want to customize cheats for Nintendont, use [CodeManager2](https://github.com/CLF78/CodeManager2) with GUPE8P.ini to generate your own `.gct` for Nintendont

 ## Things to be fixed in v2.3
-* Add notice for v2.3c and later versions: "You must set Dolphin to use 64MB of RAM to play this mod.
-If you are playing on Wii/GameCube, you must apply the console-compatibility-textures branch, which reduces texture sizes to have mostly stable gameplay with only 24MB of RAM."
-* Super P2 has transparent/missing skin data on DevilDoom until P2 dies and respawns
+* Super P2 has transparent/missing skin data on DevilDoom until P2 dies and respawns | DONE - Partial (forced death on init)
 * Story Mode Route Menu (Y button when paused) remaps control to P1 until pause is closed
 * Checkpoint Bonus (Rings, Bubble, Lives) are based off P1's ring count if P2 activates checkpoint
 * If ChaosPoints are at 0, Dark/Hero orbs only activate P1's ChaosPowers